toolql/toolql/README.md

 > npx toolql -ex github

 Hi, I'm your personal Github assistant, how can I help?
-- How many commits have I made since yesterday?
+- How many repositories do I currently have access to?
-You've made seven commits to the master branch of `toolql`.
+You currently have access to a total of 71 repositories.
+This includes your own repositories and those you have access to through various organizations.
-- How many stars does toolql have?
+- How many organizations does that cover?
-The `toolql` project now has 123 stars.
-Would you like to add a star?
+You have access to repositories across 5 organizations.
-- Yes please
+- Add a star to the toolql respository
-OK, `toolql` now has 124 stars.
-Thanks for your support.
+Thank you for giving a star to the "toolql" repository!
+The repository now has 1 star.
+We appreciate your support!
 ```

 *(Please do give us a star, and check back soon to see the difference you make to our documentation :-)*